Limassol, Cyprus. Where Will Your Love Story Find You?

 We spend the entire duration of the short transfer getting acquainted.
 Ignacio introduces his sister, Lupe, the gorgeous Mexican whom Kostas is ogling shamelessly.

 Back on the pier, we walk to the ship together.
 I make sure to tell him where to find me on this enormous boat.
-This time, I am working in a beautiful double-decked glass conservatory which serves as the flower shop on board.
+I am working in a beautiful double-decked glass conservatory for the duration of this contract, which serves as the flower shop on board.

 I go straight to my cabin and spend the afternoon in a comatose state of prostration, allowing my paralysed soul to sulk all it needs.
 I wish I could stay like this longer, but I have to open the flower shop at five as the ship sails, so I get ready for work.